UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: System Model

-Hereinafter, for ease of notation, we simply use $\mathbf{q}_i=(x_i,z_i)^T \in \mathbb{R}^2, \forall i \in \{ 1,2\}$, to denote the position of $U_i$ in the across-track plane (i.e., $xz-$plane), whereas $\mathbf{q}_i[n]$ refers to the full \ac{3d} position of \ac{uav} $U_i$ in time slot $n$.
+Hereinafter, for ease of notation, we use $\mathbf{q}_i=(x_i,z_i)^T \in \mathbb{R}^2, \forall i \in \{ 1,2\}$, to denote the position of $U_i$ in the across-track plane (i.e., $xz-$plane), {see Figure \ref{fig:system-model-2},} whereas $\mathbf{q}_i[n]$ refers to the full \ac{3d} position of \ac{uav} $U_i$ in time slot $n$.
 Furthermore, the interferometric baseline, which refers to the distance between the two \ac{insar} sensors, is given by:

 The perpendicular baseline, denoted by $b_{\bot}$, is the magnitude of the projection of the baseline vector perpendicular to $U_1$'s \ac{los} { to $\mathbf{p}_t[n]$} and is given by: